Volunteer Recognition 2022

 Volunteer Recognition – February 2022

 Featuring – Gary Dumbleton

-The Grand River Council on Aging (GRCOA) is proud to announce Peggy Wickham as the first recipient of the newly established Volunteer Recognition Program.
+The Grand River Council on Aging (GRCOA) is proud to celebrate Gary Dumbleton as the Volunteer of the Month for February 2022.

 The Grand River Council on Aging has greatly benefited from Gary Dumbleton’s dedicated service since its inception.
 Along with helping to set up the office system, designing the GRCOA website, troubleshooting, donating computers and much of his time, he continues to ensure that the administrative and virtual community runs smoothly.

 Gary has been providing services in computer technology for over 35 years, as the Owner and Operator of GWD Computer Systems.
 Throughout his career, he also worked as a Professor at Mohawk College of Applied Arts and Technology, where he trained graphic designers and was the Administrator for the Microsoft Certified Engineering Program.
 His diverse skill set has also led Gary to work with the Regional Municipality of Halton and the City of Hamilton in the field of graphics and information technology.

 Dedicated to community service, Gary has provided consultation to various community projects which increased accessibility throughout our city.
 Included was the planning, development and implementation of the first computer lab at W. Ross McDonald School providing resources for visually challenged students to speak to computers by way of a screen reader.
 He is also an active amateur radio operator and has a complete weather station that provides accurate forecasts, live weather, and radar maps to our community.

 It is with sincere gratitude that the Grand River Council on Aging acknowledges his steadfast presence and contribution.
 Thank you, Gary, for helping the GRCOA build an age friendly community and promote the voice of Elders.